Kanchazu Island incident: Background

-Kanchazu (also spelled "Kanchatzu" 乾岔子島) Island is an unoccupied 8 by 6 km island that is located in the center of the Amur River.
-The island acted as the official border between Manchukuo and the Soviet Union.
+Kanchazu (also spelled Kanchatzu, 乾岔子島; Сычевский, also known by its unofficial name Сеннуха) is an unoccupied island of about 8 by 6 km located in the Amur River opposite Novopetrovka, some 100 km downstream from Blagoveshchensk.

+Formally, the islands downstream from Konstantinovka—including Kanchazu—located between the thalweg and the right (Manchurian) bank, at the time belonged to the Soviet Union under the 1860 Convention of Peking between the Qing and Russian Empires.
+However, claims to these islands were disputed by the Manchukuo government, which considered this agreement to be unequal.

 Events

 On June 19, two Soviet motorboats crossed the center line of the river, unloaded 20 troops, and occupied Kanchazu Island.

 The next day, 17 Manchukuo police and soldiers were sent to investigate the border intrusion.
 Soviet troops, numbering around 40 men, were now entrenched on Kanchazu Island and building fortifications.
 The Manchurian patrol was driven back by Soviet soldiers.

-On 29 June, a planned operation by the Imperial Japanese Army's 1st Division headquarters was approved for a night attack on Kanchazu for the expulsion of Soviet troops from the island.
+On 29 June, a planned operation by the Japanese Kwantung Army's 1st Division headquarters was approved for a night attack on Kanchazu for the expulsion of Soviet troops from the island.
 The operation was ultimately delayed and rescheduled for the next day.

-On the morning of June 30, Japanese soldiers from the 49th Regiment of the 1st Division led by Colonel Mihara Kanae launched a prolonged attack against the Soviets.
-The attack began with the use of two horse-drawn 37 mm artillery pieces.
+On the morning of June 30, Japanese soldiers from the 49th Regiment of the 1st Division led by Lieutenant Colonel Mihara Kanae launched a prolonged attack against the Soviets.
+The attack began with the use of two (or three, according to Russian sources) horse-drawn 37 mm artillery pieces.
 The Japanese soldiers proceeded to set up hastily improvised firing sites, and they loaded their guns with both high-explosive and armor-piercing shells.
-The shelling sank the lead gunboat, killed seven crew members, and crippled the second, and drove off the third.
-During the confrontation, the Soviets responded with minimal return gunfire, which resulted in no Japanese casualties.
+The shelling sank the leading river armoured motor gunboat (No. 72), killed five crew members including the commanding officer, (Note: Russian sources state that only six Soviet servicemen perished: five in action, and one of the four wounded—a Red Fleet man—later succumbed to his wounds.) and crippled and drove off the second and third (No. 74 and No. 308).
+(Note: Three Model 1916 river armoured motor gunboats (Soviet designation: речные бронекатера типа «К»): No. 72 and No. 74 from the Amur Military Flotilla, and No. 308 from the NKVD Maritime Border Guard.)
+During the confrontation, the Soviets did not return fire, which resulted in no Japanese casualties.

-Soviet crewmen of the first sunken gunboat were left stranded and forced to swim to the northern side of the river bank into Soviet territory.
-Many casualties were inflicted when Japanese troops opened fire on the swimming crewmen with a barrage of machine-gun fire.
-Around 37 Soviet troops were killed in the incident.
+Soviet crewmen of the first sunken river armoured motor gunboat were left stranded and forced to swim to the northern side of the river bank into Soviet territory.
+Many casualties were inflicted when Japanese troops opened fire on the swimming crewmen with a barrage of machine guns.
+The Japanese estimated total Soviet casualties at 37.
 The island was abandoned by the Soviets and was later reclaimed by Japanese troops.